amygdalama/blog-source/content/tutorials/phonebook.md

 Viola!
 So that's what the `if __name__ == '__main__'` statement does.
 We'll be adding some code that we don't want to execute when we `import phonebook` into this code block.

 # 3. Argument parsing

-If you don't know how to parse arguments passed to the Python interpreter from the command line, see if you can figure out how to do it by googling.
-Maybe google "python command line arguments" as a start.

 ## 3.1 Accessing Arguments